 Decisions, Decisions!

 The good news is you have a lot of choices – which is always better than not having a choice!
 Do you want to stay near the sites, near locals, near religion, on a different continent, on an island, or in the ‘bad part of town’?
-Maybe like me, you’ll want to move around a bit and get the feel for multiple Istanbul neighborhoods.
+Maybe, like me, you’ll want to move around a bit and get a feel for multiple Istanbul neighborhoods.
 But you can’t really go wrong anywhere in Istanbul – it’s a diverse, energetic city – and so are its neighborhoods.

-What are your favorite Istanbul neighborhoods to stay in while in and why?
+What are your favorite Istanbul neighborhoods to stay in while in, and why?

 Other exotic locations to read about